finbourne/sample-notebooks/examples/use-cases/README.md

 ### 4) Order management

-The noteboosk in the **order-management** folder show how LUSID's orders, placements, and allocations can be used to manage the order generation and trade execution processes.
+The notebooks in the **order-management** folder show how LUSID's orders, placements, and allocations can be used to manage the order generation and trade execution processes.

 ### 5) Post-trade processing

-The notebooks in the **post-trade-processing** folder show how LUSID can be used to manage confirmations, settlement, and all other actvities after trade execution.
+The notebooks in the **post-trade-processing** folder show how LUSID can be used to manage confirmations, settlement, and all other activities after trade execution.

 Key concepts:

-* Using `properties` to track the transaction lifecycle
+* Using `properties` to track the transaction life-cycle

 ### 6) Private assets

-The notebooks in the **private-assets** folder show how LUSID can be used to manage complex and bespoke assets such as real esate and infrastructure projects.
+The notebooks in the **private-assets** folder show how LUSID can be used to manage complex and bespoke assets such as real estate and infrastructure projects.

 Key concepts: